privateprep/coding-space-website/src/pages/blog/2024-08-19-the-coding-space-curriculum-deep-dive.md

 ### Creative projects

-*“The best time to learn anything is when whatever is to be learned is immediately useful to us.” - Goodwin Watson*
+*“The best time to learn anything is when whatever is to be learned is immediately useful to us.” -Goodwin Watson*

 After a number of untutorials in “dual mode,” students are given the opportunity to participate in Creative Projects in “solo mode.”
 These are open-ended projects that allow students to combine all the skills they’ve learned throughout a sequence of untutorials.
 Creative projects allow students to practice what they’ve learned and reinforce their knowledge, and most importantly, express themselves!